-The Corporate Asset Management Plan (2014-19) sets out the Councils five year plan for managing its assets.
+The Corporate Asset Management Plan (2014-19) sets out the Councils five year plan for managing its assets which still remains relevant and in place for 2019/20.
 This is reviewed regularly to ensure that the property portfolio is closely aligned to service requirements and corporate priorities.
 There is a robust property review exercise in place which analyses service requirements recommending property rationalisation where appropriate and delivers on the release of surplus property to fund the capital programme.